7yf/Legend-Source/README.md

 Contact Policy :
 - If you find an issue with the cheat or you dont know how to install it, do not contact us because we give 0 fucks about it.
 If you can't install it's user error.
 That being said, we might help you on a good day.
 Just depends.
+- DO NOT CONTACT US ABOUT UPDATES.
+WE GIVE 0 FUCKS.

 Note: You really shouldn't use this cheat, it's ass.
-Use infinity or literary anything else.
+Use infinity or literally anything else.

 Legend owns you and all!